jonasbn/til/github_actions/use_dependabot_for_github_actions.md

-# Use dependabot for Ruby
+# Use dependabot for GitHub Actions

-You can get Dependabot to help you with keeping your Ruby dependencies up to date, if it is based on **Bundler**.
+You can get Dependabot to help you with keeping your GitHub Actions workflows up to date

 ```yaml
 # Basic dependabot.yml file